Introduction to Dynatrace Tools

 4. Dynatrace Analysis Tools

-Different tools are available in Dynatrace and it depends on the users to select the tool based on their needs.
+Different tools are available in Dynatrace, and it depends on the users to select the tool based on their needs.
 Filter helps to separate the monitoring data based on the request user has made.
 Also, naming patterns can be defined and filtered based on the rules made in the tool.
-Conditions has to be defined in the early stage and these are accessible via Metrics of Dynatrace.
+Conditions have to be defined in the early stage, and these are accessible via Metrics of Dynatrace.

 5. Charts & Graphs

 The data got through the filters can be used to create charts and graphs so that proper visual analysis can be made.
 Multidimensional analysis can be done in the tool to compare and analyze the results of the requests loaded into the tool.
 Load tests can be monitored whenever needed with the charts seen in the user interface.
-Graphs are mostly used to compare the values of two different requests and to make proper conclusions of the same.
+Graphs are mostly used to compare the values of two different requests and make proper conclusions.
 This helps to understand the performance changes for which Dynatrace is mainly used.
-Response time and loading time comparisons help the user to know the time duration taken for each activity and to plan the loads in the tool accordingly.
-The diagnostic tool is also used in the tool so that any web requests can be used to analyze and filter the loads requested by the user.
+Response time and loading time comparisons help the user know the time duration taken for each activity and plan the loads in the tool accordingly.
+The diagnostic tool is also used in the tool so that any web requests can be used to analyze and filter the user’s loads.

 Reports can be generated easily in the tool with the requests being generated and the logs created with each request.
 Diagnostics and performance of the tool with the graphs and charts can also be seen in the report being generated.
-The report is generated by the metrics API in the system.
+The metrics API in the system generates the report.
 The problems and the solutions and details of the same can also be seen in the report.
-Problems usually occur during the load tests and these can be figured out with the help of problem API.
+Problems usually occur during the load tests, and these can be figured out with the help of problem API.

 8. Automatic Monitoring

 In the DevOps services of Dynatrace, containers and Kubernetes are used.
 These microservice workloads are monitored with the help of automatic monitoring.
-The performance and communication of the containers are noted and if the performance is poor, it is noted down in the tool.
-Poorly performed containers are notified through logs and then through reports through which either they can be modified or replaced for the performance improvement.
-The languages used in the applications, software architectures, cloud services, and enterprise applications are monitored automatically with the help of the Dynatrace tool.
+The containers’ performance and communication are noted, and if the performance is poor, it is noted down in the tool.
+Poorly performed containers are notified through logs and then through reports through which either they can be modified or replaced for performance improvement.
+The languages used in the applications, software architectures, cloud services, and enterprise applications are monitored automatically with the Dynatrace tool’s help.

 9. Code Tracing

 Same as automatic monitoring, code tracing is also automatic.
-All the codes written in the application is traced for bugs and if they are working fine, they are not mentioned in the reports.
-But if they have any issues in the code, then the user is notified about the same so that they can change the working of the code.
+All the codes written in the application is traced for bugs, and if they are working fine, they are not mentioned in the reports.
+But if they have any issues in the code, the user is notified about the same to change the working of the code.
 The performance can be optimized and analyzed so that user experience can be improved for Dynatrace usage.